-2018 may end up as one of Anchorage's best in terms of hotel performance.
-Initial estimates put hotel revenue for the year above $262.5 million.
-If the forecast holds, it would come in second only to 2015.
+2018 ended up as one of Anchorage's best in terms of hotel performance.
+Final data put hotel revenue for the year above $263 million.
 Average daily rate climbed near - and in some months even surpassed - historic marks.
 Hotel demand reversed course and improved after a series of declines in 2016 and 2017, up more than 1 percent year over year.
+Bed tax collections for the year reached a new high water mark: $27.7 million.

 "We think that losses [in 2016 and 2017] were primarily a state and business response to Alaska’s economic slump," said Visit Anchorage President and CEO Julie Saupe.
 "Leisure travel continues to be a bright spot, despite these headwinds."